dheerajkumar93/Humana-Mays-Healthcare-Analytics-Case-Competition-2021/README.md

 Kickoff call information - https://mays.tamu.edu/humana-tamu-analytics/2020-kickoff-call-information/

-## Achieved Rank 33 in this competition - Team members (Dheeraj Kumar, Akash Khanvilkar, Hetal Sawant, Mounica Madhumala)
+## Achieved Rank 33 in this competition

 Humana Inc. (NYSE: HUM) is committed to helping millions of medical and specialty members achieve their best health.
 Their successful history in care delivery and health plan administration is helping to create a new kind of integrated care with the power to improve health and well-being and lower costs.
 Humana’s efforts are leading to a better quality of life for people with Medicare, families, individuals, military service personnel, and communities at large.